pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Plugins is a list of plugins that are loaded by TiDB server, empty means plugin disabled
+<p>Plugins is a list of plugins that are loaded by TiDB server, empty means plugin disabled</p>
-TODO: additional volumes should be used to hold .so plugin binaries.
-Since this is not a runnable implementation, maybe we can change this without backward compatibility.</p>
 </td>
 </tr>
 <tr>